-To facilitate contemporary design that respects the historic character and 1 and 2 storey scale of the precinct and which enhances the area's leafy feel.
+To facilitate contemporary design that integrates with and enhances the precinct's historic buildings, 1 and 2 storey scale and well vegetated, garden setting.
 This will be achieved by:

-- Encouraging the retention of large trees and landscaped gardens; - Ensuring sufficient space is retained in front and rear gardens to accommodate large trees; - Ensuring buildings are sufficiently setback from the front and side boundaries to retain the existing streetscape rhythm. - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Encouraging design that integrates with the heritage styles of the precinct; - Ensuring car parking structures do not dominate the streetscape;
+- Encouraging the retention of large trees and landscaped gardens; - Ensuring sufficient space is retained in front and rear gardens to accommodate large trees; - Ensuring buildings are sufficiently setback from front and side boundaries to retain the existing streetscape rhythm. - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Encouraging contemporary design in preference to period reproduction architecture; - Maximising soft landscaping and minimising areas of hard surfaces; - Encouraging design that integrates with the heritage styles of the precinct; - Ensuring car parking structures do not dominate the streetscape; and - Encouraging low or open style front boundary treatments.